psteinb/compass/README.md

     $ make install #depending on the contents of CMAKE_INSTALL_PREFIX, you may use sudo
     ```

+(3.) in case you have access to the test machines, you can build the compass tests (requires boost to be installed)

 ## Compass API

 Here is a minimal code example that tries to detect SSE4 at runtime: